pipefunc/pipefunc/docs/source/faq.md

 - Work with traditional HPC systems
 - Maintain readable and maintainable Python code

-While other tools may be better suited for production ETL pipelines or specific scientific domains, pipefunc excels at flexible scientific computing workflows where rapid development and easy parameter exploration are priorities.

 Let's break down the comparison by categories:

 ### Low-Level Parallel Computing Tools (e.g., [Dask](https://www.dask.org/))

-While Dask provides powerful low-level control over parallelization, pipefunc operates at a higher level:
+Dask and pipefunc serve different purposes and can be complementary:

-- Dask gives you fine-grained control over what and how to parallelize, requiring explicit loop construction for parameter sweeps
+- Dask provides low-level control over parallelization, letting you decide exactly what and how to parallelize
-- pipefunc automatically handles parallelization based on the pipeline structure and `mapspec` definitions
+- pipefunc automatically handles parallelization based on pipeline structure and `mapspec` definitions
-- Dask is excellent as a computational backend (which pipefunc can use)
+- Dask can serve as a computational backend for pipefunc
-- pipefunc provides higher-level abstractions for common patterns like parameter sweeps
+- pipefunc provides higher-level abstractions for parameter sweeps without requiring explicit parallel programming

 In summary, Dask is a powerful parallel computing library, while pipefunc helps you build and manage scientific workflows with less boilerplate and takes care of parallelization and data saving for you.